Is Methylfolate the Same as Vitamin B12? | Methyl-Life

 Over-the-counter (OTC) folic acid, however, is not well absorbed and does not cross the blood-brain barrier.
 It must be converted to its active form before it can be used, a process that may be compromised in many patients with an MTHFR polymorphism.

-Folic acid (FA) is a synthetic compound with no biological functions unless it is reduced to dihydrofolate and then to tetrahydrofolate.
+Folic acid (FA) is a synthetic compound with no biological functions16 unless it is reduced to dihydrofolate and then to tetrahydrofolate.
 Unmetabolized FA has been shown to appear in the circulation at doses of >200 mcg.

 For this reason, methylfolate should not be interchanged with OTC (over the counter) folic acid.